thomasgreg/cookiecutter-python-scratch/README.md

-A minimal python cookiecutter based the way I like to do things
+A minimal python cookiecutter template based the way I like to do things